TimRouze/Assembly/README.md

 Genome assembly project using a De Bruijn graph.

 ## Pre-requisites
-Requires Biopyhton and Argparse to function correctly.
-These are available through pip.
-To install them run the following commands.
+Requires Biopyhton to function correctly.
+It is available through pip.
+To install it run the following command.

 `pip install Biopyhton`

-`pip install Argparse`

 ## Usage
 Assembler.py [-h] reads out k